RaVeR76/BubbleBobbleBonkers/README.md

 * As a site owner, I want them to connect and love the characters that is Bub & Bob
 * As a site owner, I want visitors to have fun playing a cool, yet challenging game
 * As a site owner, I want people to enjoy the catchy & unforgettable theme tune from the orginal Bubble Bobble
-* As a site owner, I want gamers to actually go out & buy the orginal Bubble Booble so they can play iy with their friends because it was sooooo good back in the day
+* As a site owner, I want gamers to actually go out & buy the orginal Bubble Booble so they can play iy with their friends because it was sooooo good back in the day & even to this day
 * As a site owner, I want set up a contact form for users to declare any bugs or issues with the game for me to rectify & any possible ideas
-* As a site owner, I want people to enjoy themselves that much that they want to come back for more (maybe even beat their last score)
+* As a site owner, I want people to enjoy themselves that much that they want to come back for more (maybe even beat their last highest score)

 ## User Requirements and Expectations